awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 copy loadvenue from 's3://mybucket/venue_pipe_' iam_role 'arn:aws:iam::0123456789012:role/MyRedshiftRole';
 ```

-If you used the MANIFEST option to create a manifest file with your unload files, you can load the data using the same manifest file with a COPY command with the MANIFEST option\.
+If you used the MANIFEST option to create a manifest file with your unload files, you can load the data using the same manifest file\.
+You do so with a COPY command with the MANIFEST option\.
 The following example loads data using a manifest file\.

 ```
 copy loadvenue